dtlhub/ctfcup-2024-igra/README.md

 - `INITIAL_TPS` - set initial TPS for the game (applied after rewind replay).
 If not set, defaults to 60 TPS.

 - `MUTED` - if set to 1, the game will start up muted.

+- `VISIBLE_COLLISIONS` - set all collidable objects texture to brick.